 In this study, a few of the enriched CC terms were related to intracellular organelles (GO: 43229), nonmembrane-bound organelles (GO: 43228), intracellular nonmembrane-bound organelles (GO: 43232), and ribosomes (GO: 5840) (Table 4).
 These terms were associated with a set of genes, Genes such as rplV, rplK, rplE, and rpsO are shown in Figure 5.
 One of the mechanisms by which bacteria can resist the effects of antibiotics is through drug efflux pumps, primarily found in gram-negative bacteria, which maintain the internal environment.
 Among the significant genes identified, rpsO encodes one of the main rRNA binding proteins that directly binds to 16S rRNA, aiding in the assembly of the 30S subunit platform.
-The rplV gene encodes the ribosomal 50S subunit synthesis.^{47,48} The nascent peptide exit tunnel of the growing ribosome needs to form.49 rplK is a component of the ribosomal stalk,
+The rplV gene encodes the ribosomal 50S subunit protein L22, which is essential for early ribosomal 50S subunit synthesis.
+47,48 The nascent peptide exit tunnel of the growing ribosome needs to form.
+49 rplK is a component of the ribosomal stalk,